Cyfrin/Updraft/courses/security/4-puppy-raffle/24-recon-continued/+page.md

   raffleStartTime + raffleDuration, "PuppyRaffle: Raffle not over");
 ```

 I encourage you to write these thoughts down in your `notes.md` file and actually write in-line notes to keep them organized.
-Being able to reference these thoughts during our write ups and later in the review is incredibly valuable to the proceess.
+Being able to reference these thoughts during our write ups and later in the review is incredibly valuable to the process.

 ```js
 // @Audit: Does this follow CEI?